Entity54/Awards-And-Acknowledgements/README.md

 </h3>
 <br>
 <i>
-We built the Yield Manager makes it easy to:
+We built the Yield Manager to make it easy for the user to:

 * Manage any AUSD staking yield automatically at pre-determined times.
 * Autoswap AUSD yield for other assets, such as DOT and/or ACA.